andersdissing/OfficeBootcamp-2017-11-16/Groups/Hands-on Labs/08 - Create Groups Hands-on Lab.md

     }
 	```
 1. Create a group with Microsoft Graph SDK
-	1. Click on 'Manage NuGet Packages for Solution...' from context menu in solution explorer
-	1. To to the Browse tab, search for 'Microsoft.Graph' and it to the project
 	1. Add the code below
 		```csharp
         var client = GetGraphClient();